-- Incorporated by reference to Registrant's Annual Report on Form 10-K for the year ended December 31, 1999. - + Confidential treatment granted for certain portions of this Exhibit pursuant to Rule 406 promulgated under the Securities Act, which portions are omitted and filed separately with the Securities and Exchange Commission. - ++ To be filed by amendment. - (1) Attached as Annex A to the Proxy Statement/Prospectus, which is part of this Registration Statement. - (2) Incorporated by reference from the Registrant's Registration Statement on Form S-1, as amended (File No. 333-85679). - (3) Attached as Annex B to the Proxy Statement/Prospectus, which is part of this Registration Statement. - (4) Attached as Annex C to the Proxy Statement/Prospectus, which is part of this Registration Statement. - (5) Attached as Annex D to the Proxy Statement/Prospectus, which is part of this Registration Statement.
+- Previously filed. - Incorporated by reference to Registrant's Form S-1 (File No. 333-85679), as amended, filed with the Securities and Exchange Commission on August 21, 1999. - Incorporated by reference to Registrant's Current Report on Form 8-K filed with the Securities and Exchange Commission on February 8, 2000. - Incorporated by reference to Registrant's Schedule 13D filed with the Securities and Exchange Commission on February 16, 2000. - Incorporated by reference to Registrant's Annual Report on Form 10-K for the year ended December 31, 1999. - + Confidential treatment granted for certain portions of this Exhibit pursuant to Rule 406 promulgated under the Securities Act, which portions are omitted and filed separately with the Securities and Exchange Commission. - (1) Attached as Annex A to the Proxy Statement/Prospectus, which is part of this Registration Statement. - (2) Attached as Annex B to the Proxy Statement/Prospectus, which is part of this Registration Statement. - (3) Attached as Annex C to the Proxy Statement/Prospectus, which is part of this Registration Statement. - (4) Attached as Annex D to the Proxy Statement/Prospectus, which is part of this Registration Statement.